umarhassan-mitodl/sts.080-spring-2016/content/pages/readings.md

 Vellela, Tony.
 Chapters 1–3, 9–10, and 12. _New Voices: Student Political Activism in the '80s and '90s_.
 South End Press, 1999.
 ISBN: 9780896083417.

-Soule, Sarah A. "{{% resource_link "6c2bac66-695c-4791-bc11-0deb5d7b01c4" "The Student Divestment Movement in the United States and Tactical Diffusion: The Shantytown Protest" %}}." _Social Forces_ 75, no. 3 (1997): 855–82.
+Soule, Sarah A. "[The Student Divestment Movement in the United States and Tactical Diffusion: The Shantytown Protest](http://www.jstor.org/stable/2580522)." _Social Forces_ 75, no. 3 (1997): 855–82.

-Reichard, David A. "{{% resource_link "1c61ad70-07bf-4a0d-bee8-e1ddda43b86b" "Animating Ephemera through Oral History: Interpreting Visual Traces of California Gay College Student Organizing from the 1970s" %}}." _The Oral History Review_ 39, no. 1 (2012): 37–60.
+Reichard, David A. "[Animating Ephemera through Oral History: Interpreting Visual Traces of California Gay College Student Organizing from the 1970s](http://dx.doi.org/10.1093/ohr/ohs042)." _The Oral History Review_ 39, no. 1 (2012): 37–60.

 Piepmeier, Alison.
 "Introduction."
 Chapters 1 and 5 in _Girl Zines: Making Media, Doing Feminism_.
 NYU Press, 2009.
 ISBN: 9780814767528.